He Kexin: Gymnastics career

 He Kexin began training at the Shichahai Sports School in Beijing in 1997.
 She participated in China's National Games in 2006 and Intercity Games in 2007.
 According to China Daily, Kexin was recruited for the Chinese National Team in 2007, after her uneven bars win at the Intercity Games drew the attention of head coach Huang Yubin.

 She made her international debut in 2008, participating in several events on the World Cup circuit.
 At her first meet, the World Cup in Doha, she scored 16.550 on the uneven bars; at her second, the Cottbus Cup, she scored 16.800.
-The mark was the highest uneven bars score posted at an international event under the current Code of Points, besting Nastia Liukin's mark of 16.65 at the 2008 Pacific Rim Championships.
+The mark was the highest uneven bars score posted at an international event under the Code of Points at the time, besting Nastia Liukin's mark of 16.65 at the 2008 Pacific Rim Championships.
 On May 15, 2008, He participated in the Tianjin World Cup, breaking two world records.

 At the 2008 Olympics, He was a member of the gold medal-winning Chinese team.
 In the uneven bars final, she and Liukin both posted final marks of 16.725, and earned identical A- and B-panel scores of 7.70 and 9.025, respectively.
 Because He's individual B-panel marks had a lower variance, she won the gold medal as per the Olympic tiebreaker rules of the Fédération Internationale de Gymnastique (FIG).

-At the 2009 World Championships in London, she defended her bars title and won a gold medal with a score of 16.000, with a 7.1 D-score.
+At the 2009 World Championships in London, she defended her bars title and won a gold medal with a score of 16.000, posting a 7.1 D-score.

-During the team finals in the 2010 World Artistic Gymnastics Championships, He contributed the highest score of the night to her team total, 16.133 with 7.4 difficulty, it was the highest difficulty for the entire London Olympic period in all four piece of apparatus and the 16.133 scores on bars was also the highest ever achieved at the same time.
-But a fall in the event final left her out of the medals.
-In the qualifications of the 2011 World Championships, she fell and did not make the event final.
+During the team finals in the 2010 World Artistic Gymnastics Championships, He contributed the highest score of the night to her team total, 16.133 with 7.4 difficulty.
+This was the highest difficulty for the entire London Olympic period on all four pieces of apparatus and her score of 16.133 on bars was the highest ever achieved at the time.
+However, a fall in the event final left her out of the medals.
+In the qualifications of the 2011 World Championships, she fell and did not make the bars event final.
 Although she did not compete in any event in the team final, she remained on the Chinese team, which won the bronze medal.

 He was named to the 2012 Olympic team over 2008 teammate Jiang Yuyuan and 2011 World team member Tan Sixin, because her speciality was regarded as a better complement to the fourth team member, Deng Linlin.
 At the Olympics, she qualified in second place to the uneven bars event final.
 She finished in second, behind gold medalist Aliya Mustafina of Russia, with a score of 15.933, making her the only Chinese female gymnast to medal in the same event at two consecutive Olympics.